DrPariah/Psychiclysm_BN/README.md

 # Psychiclism_BN
-Out of Kenan's delightful modpack for BN, there is an old mod called Psychiclsm.
+Out of Kenan's delightful modpack for BN, there is an old mod called Psychiclysm.
 Nifty concept - it adds mental powers to monsters (fear, stress, and psychic feedback damage), and adds the potential for the player to obtain same.
 Few issues with it, though:

 - Psychic feedback damage is already pretty nasty, but Nether creatures (specifically Hunting Horrors) are the primary users of it.
 Hunting Horrors are already hard to shoot/hit, so they can hit-n-run and automatically tag you for pain and damage with minimal defense.
 You need psychic defenses of your own...
 - Which brings me to the other point.
 Psychic powers were gated behind certain mutation trees, Alpha and Cephalopod being the ones I recall off the top of my head.
 So you had to engage in Mutation Roulette and hope that you got something that would allow you to shield yourself from the auto-damage dealing Nether horrors.